lidofinance/docs/README.md

 # Lido Docs

-Lido documentation is built using [Docusaurus 2](https://docusaurus.io/).
+Lido documentation is built using (https://docusaurus.io/).
 The resulting version of documentation hosted via Github Pages from branch `gh-pages` of this repository.

 ## Installation